The Making of a

 I’m happy to say I got through it, and over time, gained clarity.
 I also achieved renewed faith in my intuition, which lately seems very on target.
 Yet for almost five years I didn’t have my cards read by another even once.

 Emerging from this spiritual crisis, I cast my net on the web seeking kindred spirits, twittering around, and blogging to my heart’s content.
 Then, I came across Avia (the owner of this site), and learned about the awesome potential of enhanced objectivity in a gifted intuitive.
 I discovered, to my great personal delight, that Avia was completely non-judgmental, very open, honest, and entirely respectful.
 She is also an excellent communicator.
 I didn’t pay for the reading I received from her, yet she still gave it her all.
-It was quite refreshing, and it helped restore my faith in a tarot card reader’s ability to be non-judgmental.
+It was quite refreshing, and it helped restore my faith in a tarot card or psychic reader’s ability to be non-judgmental.
 Since then we’ve become good friends.
 Subsequently and most recently, Avia no longer serves as a tarot card reader for the public, having climbed to a different rung on the ladder of her spiritual growth.
 While I’m sure her clients will miss her, I am thrilled to see the forward momentum of her experience as it plays out across her blogs and websites.

 * * * * *